firstbatchxyz/dkn-compute-launcher/README.md

 ### Referrals Program

-You can earn steps if you refer other users!
-When you refer a user, for each step they earn you earn a portion of those steps as well.
+You can earn $DRIA points if you refer other users!
+When you refer a user, for each point they earn you earn a portion of those points as well.
 To get a referral code, enter someone's referral code and such, use the following command:

 ```sh